 Schizophrenia is a serious mental illness that affects how a person thinks, feels, acts, and relates to others.
 It is a complex and chronic disorder.
-Nearly 1 percent Americans are afflicted with this disorder.
+Nearly 1 percent of Americans are afflicted with this disorder.
 It can develop during any age, however, for men it usually manifests during late teens or early twenties and for females during late twenties or early thirties.
 It is rarely diagnosed in a person younger than twelve years of age or older than forty years.
 Regardless of its complexity, it is possible to live well with this disorder.

 Schizoaffective disorder is a mental disorder characterized by the symptoms of schizophrenia such as delusions and hallucinations and an affective disorder like mania and depression.
 Because of the presence of parallel symptoms, many people with schizoaffective disorder are diagnosed incorrectly with a bipolar disorder or schizophrenia.
 Nearly 0.3 percent Americans struggle with this disorder.
 Treatment from a reputable schizophrenia treatment center incorporates both medication and psychotherapy.
 It is also important to rule out co-occurring disorders, like substance use disorder, when treating a multifaceted condition like schizoaffective disorder.

 Schizophrenia usually manifests between 18 and 35 years in men and a bit later in women.
 It is difficult to diagnose the condition in teens because they exhibit symptoms like irritability, change in friends, lower grades, sleep problems, etc. All these characteristics are as it is associated with teens.
 When teens display such characteristics in addition to isolating behavior, withdrawal from friends and family, getting suspicious and unusual thought processes, they might be diagnosed with schizophrenia.
 This period of disorder in young people is known as the “prodromal” stage.